top of page

 • extended protection through German and European fundamental rights

-For most people, the right to freedom of movement in Europe in particular will probably be a very significant advantage of obtaining German citizenship.
-In this respect, the German passport enables free travel throughout the Schengen area and even the opportunity to work and live in other countries on a long-term basis.
+For most people, the right of freedom of movement in Europe will be a particularly significant advantage of obtaining German citizenship.
+The German passport allows free travel throughout the Schengen area and even the possibility of working and living in other countries long-term.
 Certain rights are also only available to German and European citizens, which can also be an important advantage.
-This applies, for example, to the right of residence for family reunification, which can be applied for much more easily with German citizenship.
-Another advantage is that German citizens can claim social assistance without any problems, whereas social assistance is generally not suitable for foreigners to secure their livelihood.
+This applies, for example, to the right of residence for family reunification, which is much easier to apply for with German citizenship.
+Another advantage is that German citizens can easily claim social assistance, whereas social assistance is generally not sufficient for foreigners to secure their livelihood.
 Finally, certain basic rights are only available to Germans.
-In this respect, it is a clear advantage that the Basic Law and European fundamental rights protect German citizens more than foreigners.
+It is a clear advantage that the Basic Law and European fundamental rights protect German citizens more than foreigners.

 Action for Failure to Act Naturalization